 Are there particular biological attributes that make some plants more vulnerable to extinction threats than others?

 What is the current status of international trade in endangered plant species and how effective are current policies at policing unsustainable or illegal international trade?

-Scientists and policymakers will gather at Kew on 25–26 May 2017 for the 2nd international State of the World's Plants Symposium.The two-day symposium offers a platform to discuss issues raised in the report and to engage the scientific community, policymakers and public alike.
-Join us as we take stock of the world’s plant diversity and current research and trends.
+Scientists and policymakers gathered at Kew on 25–26 May 2017 for the second international State of the World's Plants Symposium.The two-day symposium was a platform to discuss issues raised in the report and to engage the scientific community, policymakers and public alike.

 The first international State of the World’s Plants symposium was held at the Royal Botanic Gardens, Kew in May 2016; the second symposium was held in May 2017.
 To catch up on previous State of the World's Plants Symposia you can:

 The staff and trustees of the Royal Botanic Gardens, Kew and the Kew Foundation would like to thank the Sfumato Foundation for generously funding the State of the World’s Plants project.